 In the early years students spend most of their time on the university campus studying the scientific basis of medicine.
 However, from the very first semester students gain direct clinical contact with patients through the Family Attachment scheme supervised by local General Practitioners in the greater Belfast area.
 Also, in years one and two students maintain clinical contact through a clinical skills course that incorporates visits to hospitals and general practices to develop their clinical skills with patients.
 From year three onward students work in a variety of clinical placements throughout Northern Ireland.

-The centre offers a variety of modern facilities for students including a purpose built Clinical Skills Education Centre, and a state of the art simulation centre is also planned.
+The centre offers a variety of modern facilities for students including a purpose built Clinical Skills Education Centre.

 Professor Pascal McKeown